csce585-mlsystems/Energy-Aware-LLM-Inference-on-Consumer-Hardware/doc/Milestone P2 - Final Report.md

 #### A. CPU Thread Scaling

-Going from 1 to 4 to 8 CPU threads improves speed, but the gains level off pretty quickly.
-The 8-thread setup gives the fastest CPU time at about 7152 ms on average, but memory bandwidth limits keep it from scaling any further.
+Going from 1 to 4 threads improves speed significantly.
+Interestingly, pushing to 8 threads yielded further improvements in this run, achieving the lowest latency of ~6411 ms and the best energy efficiency of the entire experiment.

 <img width="1017" height="622" alt="image" src="https://github.com/user-attachments/assets/cc8936fe-6759-4bfa-ac0f-69385eb697b2" />